open/close all folders

 - Non-Indicative Name: It's not a reptile, despite its scientific name meaning "Kingly whale-like lizard".

-- Prehistoric Monster: Portrayed in a similar manner to Walking with Dinosaurs's Liopleurodon.
+- Prehistoric Monster: She's portrayed in a similar manner to Walking with Dinosaurs's Liopleurodon.
 Unlike the Liopleurodon, however, she is the protagonist of the episode in which she appears.

 - Protagonist-Centered Morality: She would come across as a villain if the episode starred any other animal, but, since she's the protagonist, we cheer because she succeeded in having her baby.